-Sempervivum kalinda succulent Rooted Starter Plant
+Sempervivum Kalinda Rooted Plant

 At Divine Root, we are committed to delivering healthy, high-quality indoor plants to our customers.
 While we do not accept returns due to the perishable nature of live plants, we offer a 30-day plant health guarantee and store credit for qualifying issues.
 Please read our Refund Policy carefully to understand how we handle concerns regarding plant health, shipping, and order